MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

 ## Add build tasks

-In this section, you add to your build pipeline tasks that measure code coverage.
+In this section, you add tasks that measure code coverage to your build pipeline.

 1. In Visual Studio Code, modify *azure-pipelines.yml* like this: